linagora/twake-on-matrix/docs/configurations/config_web_app_for_public_platform.md

 - `dev_mode`: Enable to run app in IDE,
 - `qr_code_download_url`: URL generate QR code to download app
 - `enable_logs`: Enable logs
+- `support_url`: Enable/Disable if you want to show support button with the URL.
+Default is `https://twake.app/support`

 If you want to disable it, please change the value or remove this from `config.sample.json`